Track (optical disc): Sessions

-The Orange Book specification added the concept of "sessions" to CDs (the original specs for CD-DA and CD-ROM implicitly assume only one "session" per disc).
-Each session has the three areas that are included in the original structure for CD-DAs and CD-ROMs: a lead-in containing the session's Table of Contents; a program holding individual tracks (the information being stored); and a lead-out to mark the end of the session.
+The Orange Book specification added the concept of sessions to CDs (the original specs for CD-DA and CD-ROM implicitly assume only one session per disc).
+Each session has the three areas that are included in the original structure for CD-DA and CD-ROM: a lead-in containing the session's table of contents; a program holding individual tracks (the information being stored); and a lead-out to mark the end of the session.

 If a disc has multiple sessions, each session has this same structure (lead-in, program area, and lead-out).
 In these discs, the lead-in areas contain addresses of the previous sessions.
-The TOC in the lead-in of the latest session is used to access the tracks.
+The table of contents (TOC) in the lead-in of the latest session is used to access the tracks.
 Each session must have at least one track.
 The first lead-out is 6750 sectors (about 13 megabytes) long; each subsequent lead-out is 2250 sectors (4 megabytes) long.

 The following table shows the structure of a multi-session CD: